A guide to renting one of our homes

 How does shortlisting work?

 When the advert on a CBLs website is live – you can place your bid.
 When the advert has closed, the system will sort all of the bids in order of banding (highest band and longest length in that band at the top).
-We then work our way through the shortlist, from the top down.
-Depending on how many bids there have been, this can take a long time.
+We then work our way through the shortlist, from the top down, although occasionally we will give additional preferences to households who have been given a homeless duty by their local authority.
+Depending on how many bids there have been for this property, this can take some time.

 I am having difficulty trying to place a bid – is there something wrong?